IvanUkhov/blog/_posts/2024-01-31-gradient-accumulation.md

         self.accumulation = accumulation
         self._gradients = None

-    def build(self, variables: list[tf.Tensor]) -> None:
-        """Initialize the internal state for the given trainable variables.""" super().build(variables)
-        if self._gradients is None:
-            self._gradients = [
-                tf.Variable(tf.zeros_like(variable), trainable=False)
-                for variable in variables
-            ]

     def apply_gradients(self, pairs: list[tuple[tf.Tensor, tf.Tensor]]) -> tf.Tensor:
         """Apply the gradients according to the accumulation scheme."""
-        # Split the gradients from the variables.
+        # Split off the gradients from the trainable variables.
         gradients, variables = zip(*list(pairs))
         # Perform the initialization if needed.
         self.build(variables)
-        # Compute a scaling factor that will reset the accumulation gradients at
+        # Compute a scaling factor that will reset the accumulated gradients at
         # the beginning of each cycle and do nothing otherwise.
         scale = 1 - tf.cast(self.iterations % self.accumulation == 0, tf.float32)
-        # Add the new gradients to the previous ones after scaling.
+        # Add the new gradients to the old ones after scaling.
         for gradient, addition in zip(self._gradients, gradients):
             gradient.assign(scale * gradient + addition)
-        # Compute a scaling factor that will prevent the gradients from updating
+        # Compute a scaling factor that will prevent the weights from updating
         # until the end of each cycle and do nothing otherwise.
         scale = tf.cast((self.iterations + 1) % self.accumulation == 0, tf.float32)
-        # Apply the gradients to the training variables after scaling.
+        # Apply the gradients to the trainable variables after scaling.
         gradients = [scale * gradient for gradient in self._gradients]
         return super().apply_gradients(zip(gradients, variables))

+    def build(self, variables: list[tf.Tensor]) -> None:
+        """Initialize the internal state for the given trainable variables.""" super().build(variables)
+        if self._gradients is None:
+            # Allocate memory for accumulation.
+            self._gradients = [
+                tf.Variable(tf.zeros_like(variable), trainable=False)
+                for variable in variables
+            ]
 ```